rchicoli/docker-log-logstash/README.md

 `docker-log-logstash` forwards container logs a TCP/UDP server  (e.g. Logstash with the TCP input plugin) or even to a socket.

-The development of this application has been stopped until the `docker-log-elasticsearch` is finished.
-After that it will continue to be modified and improved over time.
-The current release is an "alpha".
+The current application release is "alpha".

 ## Goal